Queen Elizabeth-class aircraft carrier: Strategic Defence and Security Review 2015

-Design
+Future Maritime Aviation Force

+On 24 May 2023 during the 'Combined Naval Event 2023' conference in Farnborough 'Project Ark Royal' was announced.
+This project would "explore the widespread fielding of uncrewed aviation across the surface fleet, with a specific focus on future carrier aviation" The purpose of the project was to enable the operation of high-performance unmanned strike and support systems and potentially fixed-wing aircraft through the phased introduction of aircraft launch and recovery equipment for those types of aircraft.
+This phased implementation was described by Colonel Phil Kelly, Head of the Royal Navy's Carrier Strike and Maritime Aviation as "moving from STOVL (short take off vertical landing) to STOL (short takeoff and landing), then to STOBAR (Short takeoff but arrested recovery) and then to CATOBAR (catapult assisted takeoff but arrested recovery)".
+These changes would necessitate the eventual installation of catapults, arrestor gear and an angled flight deck as previously envisioned in the 2010 Strategic Defence and Security Review with the carriers having been built for but not with this capability.

 General characteristics

 The ships' company is 679, rising to 1,600 when the air crew is added.
 In April 2015 a parliamentary reply stated that the average crew size would be 672.
-The ships have a displacement of 65,000 tonnes on delivery, but the design allows for this to reach over 70,000 tonnes as the ships are upgraded through their lifetime.
-They have an overall length of 284 m, a width at deck level of 73 m, a height of 56 m, a draught of 11 m, and a range of 10000 nmi.
+The ships have an empty load displacement of 65,000 tonnes on delivery, with an estimated full load displacement of 80,600 tonnes as the ships are upgraded through their lifetime.
+They have an overall length of 284 m, a width of 73 m, a height of 56 m, a draught of 11 m, and a range of 10000 nmi.
 Nuclear propulsion was rejected due to its high cost and manpower required in favour of Integrated Electric Propulsion consisting of two Rolls-Royce Marine Trent MT30 36 MW gas turbine generator units and four Wärtsilä diesel generator sets (two 9 MW and two 11 MW).
 The Trents and diesels are the largest ever supplied to the Royal Navy, and together they feed the low-voltage electrical systems as well as four GE Power Conversion's 20 MW electric propulsion motors that drive the twin fixed-pitch propellers.

-Instead of a single island superstructure containing both the ships' navigation bridges and flying control (flyco) centres, the ships have these operations divided between two structures, with the forward island for navigation and the aft island for controlling flying operations.
+Instead of a single island superstructure containing both the ships' navigation bridges and flying control (FLYCO) centres, the ships have these operations divided between two structures, with the forward island for navigation and the aft island for controlling flying operations.
 The primary reason for having twin islands was to space out the funnels, as the ships were designed with redundancy with "duplicated main and secondary machinery in two complexes with independent uptakes and downtakes in each of the two islands", while the alternative of consolidating all the exhaust trunkings would have reduced hangar space as well as increasing the vulnerability to flooding.
 Additional benefits include easier construction, reduced wind turbulence, and freed up deck space.
 Using two structures provides separate mountings for the air surveillance radar (forward), which does not interfere with the medium-range radar (aft); furthermore, visibility is improved for both navigation and landing operations.